There was a case of two encyclopedias in 1999.

 - Workers are self-productive, want responsibility, take initiative, and deliver results even if nobody is standing above their shoulders

 - The basis of a working relationship isn’t obedience, but trust

 - The culture highly values disruption, creativity, and results

 This is what Douglas McGregor called Theory Y.

-Today, the world in which we live in requires businesses to be agile, adapt quickly, be creative and innovative, and have employees who can manage themselves and bring results.
+Today, the world in which we live in requires businesses to adapt quickly, be creative, innovative and agile, and have employees who can manage themselves and bring results.

 Autonomy can create the right culture in your company over these four areas: